 Sure, there might be times when your child’s passion and humor are endearing, but thoughts like, “Why do I have such a difficult child?” or, “What do I do with this difficult child?” may seem to cross your mind fairly frequently.
 And unfortunately, letting yourself label this kiddo as a “difficult child” may actually make things harder.

 We’d like to encourage you with a fresh, biblical perspective on intense and impulsive people, who might also have been a challenge as youngsters for their parents thousands of years ago!

 When God decided which of His children would be key leaders, He avoided the step-in-line, shiny-looking ones.
 In fact, when we look in scripture at some well-known “Bible heroes,” we see that God chose some serious screw-ups to guide His precious people:

 - Moses – Impulsively murdered an Egyptian man and went on the run for 40 years.

 - Saul/Paul – Determined to destroy the church at all costs and orchestrated the arrest, persecution, and even murder of Christians.

-Why did God choose them?
+These are not exactly a crew we would expect to give spiritual leadership seminars or impress the religious elite.
+So why did God choose them?
 Because all the intensity and passion behind their “misbehavior” could be re-directed for God’s purposes.